 - The AT authorization start date must be no more than 30 days after your program end date.
 It is OK if your actual job starts shortly after the AT start date, but the latest date your AT authorization can begin is 30 days after your DS-2019 end date.

 - All J-1 students on AT after completion of their program are required to report any address change within 10 days to OIA.
-To make these updates, please complete the following online form: Post-Completion AT Information Update Form
+To make these updates, please complete the following online form: Online Request for J-1 Academic Training.

 Submit the following documents to OIA at least one week before you would like your new DS-2019.
-You do not need to see an adviser unless you have specific questions.
-If you would like to meet with an adviser, you must schedule an appointment in advance; advisers are not generally available on a walk-in basis.
+You do not need to contact your adviser unless you have specific questions.
+If you would like to meet with your adviser, you may schedule an appointment with the adviser for your program.

 IMPORTANT: AT approval takes one week in our office and longer if you are missing documents or the documents do not meet the requirements.
 Please plan ahead; we cannot accommodate expedite requests.

-- Upload the documents to the Online Request for J-1 Academic Training form.
-In this case, you do not need to come to OIA to submit your application.
+Upload the documents outlined below to the Online Request for J-1 Academic Training form.

 AT Employment Letter Template: This is not your job offer letter!
 Your employer letter must contain ALL information listed on the template above.
 In almost all cases, offer letters will not suffice for AT application purposes.
 If you are going to submit an offer letter, please highlight where all of the required information is on the letter.
 Submission of an insufficient employer letter will significantly delay your application processing.
 We highly recommend using the AT Employment Letter template linked above.